 You can use Elements to train users on new processes and easily get acknowledgment records on any new content.
-To do that you either need a separate User adoption license - or to have the Corporate Management licence covering your managed domains.
-Both of these licence types provide the right to the Training record capability.
+To do that you need the Enterprise Space license.

 At the moment we only support “Release training records”, so the ability to request acknowledgment on freshly published process diagrams.
 We are working on adding “Onboarding” training tasks (so training for a new role) and “On-demand” training tasks as well as extending acknowledgments to documents.
 If you would like to discuss this functionality and roadmap further contact us via intercom chat.